How we use your information

-When you complete any of our online forms or surveys, we collect the personal information you give us such as your name, address and email address.
+When you complete any of our online forms, surveys or access approval forms, either on the Gate One website or a third party website, we collect the personal information you give us such as your name, address and email address.

 Email marketing: With your permission, we may send you emails about us and other information we believe may be interesting to you.

 How do you get my consent?

 When you provide us with personal information we imply that you consent to our collecting it and using it for that specific reason only.
 We also include a specific consent box on all of our forms.